What is Y Time?

 Y Time Hours

-Blocks become available for registration on Thursday evenings at 6 PM the week before.
-Each block is open for 10 youth 2–8 years old.
+Times become available for registration on Thursday evenings at 6 PM the week before.
+10 spots are available for youth 1–12 years old.
 Every child must be registered individually to be on the roster.

 Contact Y Time